vittalpai/mfp-live-update-ios-sdk/README.md

-# MFP Live Update iOS SDK
+# MFP LiveUpdate iOS SDK

 ## Sample usage for the API